ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Non-Administrator Accounts
 ``````````````````````````
-WinRM is configured by default to only allow accounts in the local
+WinRM is configured by default to only allow connections from accounts in the local
-``Administrators`` group to run over WinRM.
-This restriction can be removed by
+``Administrators`` group.
+This can be changed by running:
-running the following command:

 .. code-block:: powershell

     winrm configSDDL default

-In the box displayed after running the above, the new user/group must have the
+This will display an ACL editor, where new users or groups may be added.
+To run commands
-``Read`` and ``Execute`` permissions for it to work.
+over WinRM, users and groups must have at least the ``Read`` and ``Execute`` permissions
+enabled.

-While non-administrator accounts can be used with WinRM, there is a lot less
+While non-administrative accounts can be used with WinRM, most typical server administration
-that can be done with these accounts so it is not a common use case and has not been tested
-with modules.
+tasks require some level of administrative access, so the utility is usually limited.

 WinRM Encryption
 ````````````````
 By default WinRM will fail to work when running over an unencrypted channel.
 The WinRM protocol considers the channel to be encrypted if using TLS over HTTP (HTTPS) or using message level encryption.
-Using WinRM with TLS is the recommended option as it works with all authentication options but requires a certificate to be created and used on the WinRM listener.
+Using WinRM with TLS is the recommended option as it works with all authentication options, but requires a certificate to be created and used on the WinRM listener.

 The ``ConfigureRemotingForAnsible.ps1`` creates a self-signed certificate and